 - Serious injuries such as a fractured pelvis, a broken back, or any other form of traumatic injury can be caused by tripping over a cable.

 No matter what kind of injury you have suffered, if it was caused by tripping over a wire or cable that was left causing an obstruction by a third party, you could have a valid reason to make a claim for the harm you have suffered.
-If you use the number at the bottom of this page, you can speak to our claims team to find out if your claim is valid.
+If you use the number at the bottom of this page, you can speak to our claims team to find out if your tripping over wires claim is valid.

-Could I Claim If I Tripped Over A Loose Wire Or Cable In A Supermarket Or Shop?
+Can I Claim If I Tripped Over A Loose Wire Or Cable In A Supermarket Or Shop?

 The same Health & Safety Executive regulations related to cable safety covered in the previous section, also apply to all retail premises.
 Therefore, if you tripped over a loose cable in a shop or tripped over a loose cable in a supermarket, you could be able to make a claim, if the hazard that caused the accident was the responsibility of the operator of the premises.